 Student groups are an essential part of life at the GSD.
 Each year, newly formed groups join long-standing groups in contributing to the academic and social discourse of the school.
 There are more than 50 student groups at the GSD.
 What’s great about our groups is that they’re not easily categorized–cultural and social groups spark rigorous academic discussions, advocacy and academic groups know how to party, and a publication or exhibition can do both in an instant.
 Everything kicks off at the Student Group Fair.

 The GSD produces several publications on various themes, including Harvard Design Magazine, The Incidents, New Geographies, Platform, and Studio Reports.
-In addition to these, there are a number of student-produced publications, including Open Letters, and Very Vary Veri (VVV).
+In addition to these, there are a number of student-produced publications, including Open Letters.

 Student groups sponsor a variety of academic and social events throughout the year.
 Popular gatherings include Beer n’ Dogs, the Halloween Party, Thanksgiving Dinner, and the GSD’s quasi prom, the Beaux Arts Ball.